Getting Serious about Net Zero before 2050

 The price of gas in Sweden is amongst the highest of any major EU nation.
 The price of electricity in Sweden is amongst the lowest of any major EU nation.

 The logical choice in Sweden is to use a heat pump for heating.
-The logical choice in the UK is to burn gas (or oil).
+The logical choice in the UK is to burn gas (or oil) – because of the Fiscal Background in the UK.

 Electrification of Heat